jmourabarbosa/jmourabarbosa.github.io/_pages/about.md

 Meaningless bio
 ======

 I started studying Civil Engineering but quickly realized I didn't want to spent my life building bridges, so I switched to Computer Science.
 I had a lot of fun during the first years  - Calculus, Algebra, Logic and all the sciency part of computers - but not as much towards the end - you know, software enginering and all the sort of things that pay well.
-After graduating, I switched the field again, now to Bioinformatics.
+After graduating, I switched the field again - to Bioinformatics.
 Then, my favourite courses were Neurobiology and Machine Learning which might have influenced the choice of my PhD topic.

 Before enrolling in a PhD program in Barcelona, I traveled within Central America for a year, where I developed a passion for street photography.
 Check some of my pictures at the [Street Photography](https://fuji360.tumblr.com/archive) corner.
 During my 6-year long PhD in Albert Compte’s lab I spent most of my time in rooftop barbecues organised by Genis.
 In my free time, I focused on the possible neural mechanisms of working memory.